BIOLOGY Courses

 3 credit hours

 This course is intended to give students a view to how wind, radiation, gravity, friction, and the Earth's rotation determine the ocean's temperature and salinity patterns and currents.
 Some important processes we study include heat budget of the oceans, exchange of heat with the atmosphere and the role of the ocean in climate, surface mixed layer waves in the ocean, geostrophy, Ekman transport, and Rossby waves.
 Students learn how to explain physical features of the ocean ranging from microscopic turbulence to global circulation.
-Prerequisites: MA203 OR CONSENT OF INSTRUCTOR.
+Prerequisites: MA203 or consent of instructor.
 Recommended: MA204, PH-251 and PH-252.

 BI–691 SEMINAR